 - Who: If you have a bounded audience, who anything is aimed at may be quite obvious: the people on your mailing list, for instance.
 But if not, be very clear.
 For instance, the cross-country mailing list serves all the teams, but sometimes the varsity goes to a different meet than the JV and modified (7th and 8th grade) teams.
 You don’t want anyone asking, “Why am I receiving this?”

 - What: For everything there is a purpose, and you must tell your readers what that purpose is.
 If it’s an application form, be sure to say for what.
 If you’re sharing details about an upcoming event, be sure that’s obvious.
 Again, you want to head off that “Why am I receiving this?” question.

 When: Times are key, particularly with meetings.
 For local events, it’s best to give both an arrival time and a start time — even a 15-minute window will prevent people from walking in on an orchestra recital in progress, for instance.
 If you’re organizing an event online, be sure to state the time zone and link to the Every Time Zone Web site, which lets people see how your time converts to theirs.
-I’m a big fan of shared Google and iCloud calendars (and I just started one for TidBITS — see “Subscribe to the TidBITS Events Calendar,” 14 October 2012), but it’s likely that not everyone in your audience will be able to subscribe to such a calendar.
+I’m a big fan of shared Google and iCloud calendars (and I just started one for TidBITS — see “Subscribe to the TidBITS Events Calendar,” 14 October 2012), but it’s likely that not everyone in your audience will be able to subscribe to

 Where: Obviously, this applies more to real-world events than anything else, but if there is a real-world component to your information, provide directions in at least two ways: a link to an online map that people can refer to and print out if need be, and a normal postal address for entering into a GPS.
 I’ve even created saved locations in Google Maps for things like where my running club’s carpool meets so I can send someone the link rather than assume they can locate the southwest corner of the Vet School parking lot.